ramthescnd/blog/_posts/2022-02-12-first-post.md

 I bought some old-stock from a trusted ebay seller, but really don't ask me how much this thing costed me 😬.
 I'm still waiting (as of 07.04.2022) for the xStation and the 3D-printed SD-mount for the ODE, but at least I finally got tracking number.

+As soon as the other parts arrive I will continue this post 😉.

 Until then, happy repairing & modding!